 *minimum required coating weight dependent on bar designation size

-To estimate the performance of a ASTM A767 Class I coated car (bar size ≥ No. 4), we can assume the minimum specified coating weight: 3.5 oz/ft2 (equivalent to 150 µm or 5.9 mils coating thickness).
+To estimate the performance of a ASTM A767 Class I coated bar (bar size ≥ No. 4), we can assume the minimum specified coating weight: 3.5 oz/ft2 (equivalent to 150 µm or 5.9 mils coating thickness).
 At a corrosion rate of 3 µm/year, the time to consume the galvanized coating is 50 years.

 Life of Steel Rebars After HDG consumed

 Once the galvanized coating is consumed, the steel is exposed and the final cycle of corrosion begins.
-The time from initiation of black rebar corrosion to initial cracking of the concrete may be approximately 3-5 years or 3-7 years depending on the concrete properties, 4.
-For a conservative estimate, time to full degradation or deck replacement may be 10-15 years.
+The time from initiation of black rebar corrosion to initial cracking of the concrete may be approximately 3-5 years or 3-7 years depending on the concrete properties 4.
+For a conservative estimate, the time to full degradation or deck replacement may be 10-15 years.

 Two Real-World Examples

-To demonstrate the impact of hot-dip galvanizing for rebar placed in chloride-rich environments, let us review real world data obtained from two bridge decks.
+To demonstrate the impact of hot-dip galvanizing for rebar placed in chloride-rich environments, let us review real-world data obtained from two bridge decks.
 The Tioga bridge (Tioga, PA) is located in a northern climate where road salts are the primary source of chloride ions.
 Meanwhile, the Boca Chica bridge (Key West, FL) is from a southern coastal climate where the ocean water and salty air result in high chloride ion exposure.
 These bridge decks were cored over a period of 27 years to determine the chloride concentration and condition of the galvanized rebar.

 At 27 years, both bridge decks experienced chloride thresholds that were above the chloride threshold for black rebar, but well below the chloride threshold to begin corrosion of the galvanized rebar.
 From the chart in Figure 2, you can see the chloride concentration for both bridges rises over time, but neither the Tioga Bridge and Boca Chica bridges are predicted to experience the chloride threshold for zinc (3.8 kg/m3) until approximately 78 and 102 years, respectively.
 With this information, we can graph the anticipated performance of the galvanized rebar over the life of a bridge where no maintenance is performed (Figure 3).